 This is your view as you come to the last parking area, with the bridge just barely visible.
 The canyon road is also barely visible, but you can’t park or drive up the one-way (there is a gate).

 Once you are parked at the bottom, you have 2 options to get up to the water: walk the trails or walk the road.
 I did both to compare them, you can see above that they’re pretty close in distance but extremely different in walkability.
 If you’re carrying a big lunch cooler, using a stroller, etc. I would absolutely use the road, no question.

 To give you an idea of the terrain, these are pictures alongside it.
-If your kids aren’t sure footed or you are anxious about heights, this is not the trail for you.
-My 4.5 and 2 year old kids had no issues, but they seem to be part mountain goat.
+If your kids aren’t sure-footed or you are anxious about heights, this is not the trail for you.
+My 4.5 and 2-year-old kids had no issues, but they seem to be a part mountain goat.

 This is the trailhead you’re looking for, you’ll be taking the Mesquakie Trail to Reindeer Ridge trail.

 You’ll turn left and go up the stairs (turning right along the flatter direction will take you to shelters that you drove past on your way in).

 You’ll turn left again, the sign isn’t there anymore.
 Going up/to the right will end you in the same place, it’s just a higher loop, but we saved our legs for splashing.